KLSY: History

 This station received its original construction permit from the Federal Communications Commission on March 25, 2005.
 The new station was assigned the KANY call sign by the FCC on October 13, 2005.

 While still under construction, College Creek Media, LLC, reached an agreement in December 2006 to sell this station to Jodesha Broadcasting, Inc. The deal was approved by the FCC on January 23, 2007, and the transaction was consummated on March 16, 2007.
 KANY received its license to cover from the FCC on March 27, 2008.

-On May 7, 2014, KANY began stunting with birdcalls, ID-ing as 93.7 The Birds, while the "Bigfoot" country format moved down the dial to KLSY 107.9 FM Cosmopolis, Washington.
+On May 7, 2014, KANY began stunting with birdcalls, ID-ing as 93.7 The Birds, while the "Bigfoot" country format moved to KLSY 107.3 FM Cosmopolis, Washington.

 On May 14, 2014, KANY ended stunting and launched a Spanish contemporary Christian format, branded as 93.7 La Familia".
-On May 19, 2014, KANY changed their call letters to KLSY.
+On May 19, 2014, KANY changed their call letters to KLSY as KLSY changed their call letters to KANY.

 The station was acquired by Centro Familiar Cristiano effective September 25, 2014, for $6.75 million.